guillermo-arellano/ng2-SiteRequests/README.md

 Proof-of-concept front end for a collaboration site request system.
 Form used internally to request SharePoint team sites or Adobe Experience Manager (AEM) content site.

+** Updated November 2017 **

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+* This project was updated to use [angular-cli](https://github.com/angular/angular-cli) version 1.5.3.

-It uses the [Covalent UI Platform](https://teradata.github.io/covalent/) version 1.0.0-beta.1-1 (Jan.
-31, 2017) for the user interface design.
+* It uses the [Covalent UI Platform](https://teradata.github.io/covalent/) version 1.0.0-rc.0 (Nov 14, 2017) for the user interface design.

-Using [Angular](https://angular.io/) version 2.3.1 for the JavaScript framework.
+* Updated to version 5.0.0 of [Angular](https://angular.io/) JavaScript framework.

 ## Development server